Open-Source-Community/LDP-Task/Debian/DMP.md

 		- Basic GUI framework, but most complex tasks can only be done in terminal.
 	2. Issue with GNU Principles
 		-  Conscientiously keeps non-free software out of its official system.
-	3. Installing additional hardware configs is complicated.
+	3. Installing additional hardware configurations is complicated.
 	4. Absence of popular proprietary or commercial software
 		-  This can be a problem for those  accustomed to using specific software.
 		- Transitioning to this system can become a problem.